UNINETTSigma2/documentation/software/userinstallsw/conda.md

 environments** for different projects.
 Creating multiple environments allows you to have installations of the same software in different versions or incompatible software collections at once.
-You can then easily share a list of the installed packages with collaborators or colleagues, so they can set up the same environment in a matter of minutes.
+You can then share a list of the installed packages with collaborators or colleagues, so they can set up the same environment in a matter of minutes.

 Conda comes in different shapes and forms but the idea and functionality is